levibotelho/levibotelho.github.io/_posts/2014-05-13-async-processes-with-taskcompletionsource.md

 }
 {% endhighlight %}

-When run, this code outputs `DoWork called`, pauses for approximately one second, and then outputs `6`.
+When run, this code outputs "DoWork called", pauses for approximately one second, and then outputs "6".
 This behaviour is all due to the `TaskCompletionSource` object that is created in the `DoWork` method.

 When a `TaskCompletionSource` is first instantiated, the status of its underlying `Task` object is set to `WaitingForActivation`.
 In this state, any code which awaits the task will block.
 However, when `SetResult` is called, the status of the task changes to `Completed` and the task's `Result` property is set to the value passed to the `SetResult` call.
 This causes threads waiting on the task to unblock and program execution to resume.
 In our example, the call to `task.Result` in `Main` blocks until `tcs.SetResult(6)` is called by the task launched in `DoWork`.